-Change Bandwidth: You can try switching the channel bandwidth to 20MHz only mode.
-This will most likely resolve the problem and allow your iPad to run on the 5GHz channel.
-Now you will be using the 20MHz/40MHz mode.
+You can try switching the channel bandwidth to 2.4 GHz only mode temporarily.
+This often resolves the problem and allows your iPad to run on the 2.4 GHz channel.

 This is the solution to a similar connectivity issue that was faced by some Mac users.
-This should do the trick and let you have logical 5GHz channel on your new iPad Pro.
+This should do the trick and let you have a logical 5GHz channel on your new iPad Pro.
 It is usually found in particular routers only.

 In most cases, they will replace the iPad with a new one.
 However, make sure that the new iPad you got does not have the same issue.
 Check whether you can connect with a 5GHz connection and see if it works fine.

 The iPad Pro is a fantastic new device with an enlarged screen to enhance the user experience.
 Like many other devices, you will find issues when using this iPad for the first time.
-These are usually solved via basic trouble shooting.
-If you are unable to fix the issues, contact Apple as this new iPad will still be under Apple’s warranty.
-You can reach Apple at their stores or contact them via Apple Support.
+These are usually solved via basic troubleshooting.

 Good Luck and let us know your comments below.